dsainz3/gate-hub/docs/index.md

 - Capture decisions for significant changes.
 Submit a PR adding a new ADR when the decision is accepted.

 ## Contributing to the Docs
-See [README.md](README.md) in this directory for the docs style guide, workflow, and review checklist.
+See the [Documentation Style Guide](reference/documentation-style-guide.md) for the docs workflow and review checklist.